The choice of network monitoring tools is a bit mind-boggling with hundreds of different software vendors.

 Our team of IT experts decided to pool their years of experience and vast industry knowledge to create a huge list of network monitoring tools to put through their paces.

-Network monitoring is a crowded marketplace with hundreds of tools.
-We set out to find the best network monitoring tools for 2019.
+We then set to work thoroughly testing, comparing and reviewing each one to give you the definitive list of the best network monitoring tools for 2019.
 We’ve included free, paid and open source software for Windows, Mac, and Linux.

 We’ll cover all 26 tools in detail but for those of you who just want to know our top picks, here are the best network monitoring tools and a bit about each of them:

-- SolarWinds Network Performance Monitor (FREE TRIAL): This key network management product from SolarWinds monitors LANs, wifi, virtualizations, WANs and Cloud-based resources.
+- SolarWinds Network Performance Monitor (FREE TRIAL): This flagship network management product from SolarWinds monitors LANs, wifi, virtualizations, WANs and Cloud-based resources.

 - ManageEngine OpManager (FREE TRIAL): An SNMP-based monitoring system that covers LANs, virtualizations, WANs and Cloud-based servers.

 - SolarWinds Flow Tool Bundle (FREE TOOL BUNDLE): A pack of three free tools that help you test network capacity through Cisco routers.

 Over the past few years, network monitoring tools have been in a constant state of evolution.
 Providers are saturating the market with high-quality Windows and Linux network monitoring tools.
 For administrators, this is good news as there is a consistent demand for tools with network scanning, SNMP integration, and network monitoring combined.
 Right now there are dozens of high-level tools that can provide a real-time breakdown of your live network.